garyburke888/the_performance_academy_v1/TESTING.md

 13. Complete order.
 14. Loading animation should be displayed.
 15. Checkout success page should be shown.
-16. If real email address was used, confirmation email should be recieved.
+16. If real email address was used, confirmation email should be received.

 ### Checkout registered user
 1. Open web browser.